sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 [CSI:FingerID structure database search](#CSIFingerID-structure) <span style="color:#d40f57">**[4]**</span> and
 [MSNovelist](#generating-de-novo-structure-candidates-with-msnovelist) <span style="color:#d40f57">**[5]**</span>.
 As of SIRIUS 6, CANOPUS is automatically executed together with the fingerprint prediction.
 **Subtools can be selected individually or combined, but note that the selection must align with a [valid SIRIUS workflow]({{ "/methods-background/#workflows" | relative_url }}).**
 For example, you cannot search structure databases without predicting fingerprints first.
+Subtools are automatically enabled/disabled to match the [workflow principles]({{"/cli/#basic-principles" | relative_url }}).

 If the `Recompute already computed tasks?` checkbox <span style="color:#d40f57">**[6]**</span> is checked, all previously existing results for the selected features in the current project space will be invalidated and overwritten to execute the newly selected workflow.
 Additional parameters for specific subtools can be displayed using the `Show advanced settings` button  <span style="color:#d40f57">**[7]**</span>.
 To easily convert the current workflow selections into a CLI command, use the `Show Command` button <span style="color:#d40f57">**[8]**</span> at the bottom right.